Home About Basics Casts Theory Verification

 shown in the graphs below for rod tip trajectories, rod bend and bending

-strong impact on the line dynamics but a very small impact on the rod dynamics.
+moment.
+Hence, the “anchor/surface” has a very small impact on the rod

 ·

-simulation” is unrealistic.
-In reality, the line will also move in the 3rd
+“grass simulation” is not completely realistic.
+In reality, the line will tilt

 the final line positioning, the simulation is considered realistic.